 Why is My “Check Engine” Light Flashing?

 If you’ve found your check engine light on , it’s important to figure out what the problem is right away to avoid expensive damage to your vehicle.
 If your check engine light is flashing, it indicates a much more serious problem, and you should stop the vehicle immediately and have it towed to our service center.
 Learn more about why your engine light is on, or why it is flashing, in this guide from your certified Pasadena Porsche service center.
-Rusnak/Pasadena Porsche is located just a short drive from Arcadia, and we’ll take care of all your Porsche service needs in Pasadena.
+Rusnak/Pasadena Porsche is located just a short drive from Glendale, and we’ll take care of all your Porsche service needs in Pasadena.

 Check Engine Light On vs. Check Engine Light Flashing